valkey-io/valkey-doc/commands/setbit.md

-**Warning**: When setting the last possible bit (_offset_ equal to 2^32 -1) and the string value stored at _key_ does not yet hold a string value, or holds a small string value, Redis needs to allocate all intermediate memory which can block the server for some time.
+**Warning**: When setting the last possible bit (_offset_ equal to 2^32 -1) and the string value stored at _key_ does not yet hold a string value, or holds a small string value, Valkey needs to allocate all intermediate memory which can block the server for some time.
 On a 2010 MacBook Pro, setting bit number 2^32 -1 (512MB allocation) takes
 ~300ms, setting bit number 2^30 -1 (128MB allocation) takes ~80ms, setting bit